ptronico/django-solaredx/README.md

 django-solaredx
 ===============

-Django app to provide an EDX API for integrating with Solar 2.
+Django app to provide an EDX API for integrating with Solar.

 Documentation: http://django-solaredx.readthedocs.org/